In my yoga class,

-We swallowed water in the pool and developed a fear of swimming, came in last place and earned a nasty nickname.
-We experienced being ignored or even mocked by the rest of the team.
+We swallowed water in the pool, and developed a fear of swimming.
+We came in last place and earned a nasty nickname.
+We were ignored or even mocked by the rest of the team.

-We’ve endured the screaming, yelling, name-calling style of motivation that often passes for athletic encouragement.
-And we’ve learned that nothing less than perfection is acceptable!
+We endured the screaming, yelling, name-calling style of motivation that often passes for athletic encouragement.
+And we learned that nothing less than perfection is acceptable!

 Lucky children have encouraging parents